 - (If applicable) Ceph object store RADOS gateways (rgw): all daemons are

 ceph status output has deviations from the general good health described above, there may be an issue that needs to be investigated further.
-There are other commands you may run for more details on the health of the system, such as
+Other commands may show more relevant details on the health of the system, such as

 ceph osd status.
 See the Ceph troubleshooting docs for help.